THE INTERNATIONALIZATION STRATEGY OF HELLENIC MEDITERRANEAN UNIVERSITY

 - To promote relations based on countries being ‘good neighbors’ and countries with common historical and cultural heritage legacies.

-The strategy of the internationalization of the TEI of Crete on the one hand moves in the direction of strengthening the cooperation with European universities within the Erasmus and the other research and operational programmes and to expand its partnerships with universities in countries situated in our vicinity.
+The strategy of the internationalization of the Hellenic Mediterranean University on the one hand moves in the direction of strengthening the cooperation with European universities within the Erasmus and the other research and operational programmes and to expand its partnerships with universities in countries situated in our vicinity.
 So we are particularly looking for partner universities in the Western Balkans, East European Neighboring and South Mediterranean Countries.

 At the same time it is very important for our internationalization strategy to also begin research and educational activities with East African countries (developing countries) using a mobility tool (and Erasmus International Mobility is one of them) in order to transfer technology that will enable states to benefit from technology transfer and financial aid.